supa2/Automaton/Installation.md

 - Documents/Arduino/libraries/Automaton/examples
 - ....

+Start your Arduino application and the library should be under `Sketch > Include library`.

 ## Quick start ##

 Connect an led and an appropriate current limiting resistor (330 ohm will probably do) between pin 3 and GND.

-Start your Arduino application.

-In the Arduino menu choose: File > Examples > Automaton > blink_modular
+In the Arduino menu choose: `File > Examples > Automaton > blink_modular`

 Run the example sketch.